Cooking On The Ranch

 • Potato and Scrambled Egg Breakfast Tacos

-And if you’re loving the idea of scrambled eggs with that South of the Border flair, you won’t want to miss this easy recipe for Mexican Scrambled Eggs.
+And if you love homemade Mexican flavors, and the idea of scrambled eggs with that South of the Border flair, you won’t want to miss this easy recipe for Mexican Scrambled Eggs.
 Or take a look at my Scrambled Egg Sandwich, made with Texas Toast and lots of Southwestern flair.

 If you’re chile pepper crazed like us, don’t miss my post on Hatch Green Chile Recipes.